sebschlicht/xpower/README.md

 ## Open Questions

-* Where to place the script and with which file permissions?
-It should be executable by all users.
+* How to integrate that into the unity settings?
 * Will it be necessary to monitor `dconf` for screen setting changes in order to synchronize the settings if the system is powered off spontaneously?